ines-bettaieb/sentiment-analysis/README.md

 - Tutorial 1 (this part) : Getting familiar with NLP concepts like BOW, TFIDF, Word Embeddings, data cleaning and preprocessing,...
 - Tutorial 2 : Apply advanced state-of-the-art model in NLP for sentiment analysis task.
 Our focus will be on BERT model.

-This project will be divide into 2 parts :
-- First part will be devoted to analyse our tweet dataset along with some data cleaning and preprocessing steps.
-We will apply then standards methods (e.g. Bag of words (BOW) and tf-idf) to convert our tweets into

 ## Project Structure

 ```bash